illythecat/NSMB-Editor/README.md

  - NSMBe5.exe

 At first bootup time:
- - You will be prompted to download "spritedata.xml", if there isn't one already present.
-This is a necessary file for proper operation and its download requires the file "classIDforSprite.txt".
+ - You will be prompted to download "stageobjsettings.xml", if there isn't one already present.

 Be.Windows.Forms.HexBox:
  - Current version is: 1.6.1